‘World’s Sexiest Nurse’ Lauren Drain Shows Off Derriere In Backless Daisy Dukes

-Lauren Drain took to Instagram earlier today to share a short video clip while clad in an insanely sexy outfit that included backless Daisy Dukes.
-As those who follow the model on the platform are well aware, Drain has been promoting her fitness program over the past few weeks by showing off her body in a ton of sexy swimsuits.
-Today, the former nurse opted to flaunt her figure in something slightly different but just as sexy.
+Lauren Drain took to Instagram earlier today to share a short video clip while clad in an insanely sexy outfit, one that included backless Daisy Dukes.
+As those who follow the model on the platform are well aware, Drain has been promoting her fitness program over the past few weeks, showing off her body in many sexy swimsuits.
+Today, the former nurse opted to flaunt her figure in something slightly different — but just as sexy.

-In the short video, the Las Vegas resident was all smiles, looking into the mirror and holding her cellphone in front of her to videotape.
-She wore a ton of long and loose waves in her beautiful blond mane, adding a gorgeous application of makeup that consisted of eyeliner, mascara, blush, highlighter, and lip gloss.
-Yet, it was her smoking hot body that really had her fans blushing.
+In the short video, the Las Vegas resident was all smiles, looking into the mirror and holding her phone in front of her.
+Her beautiful blond mane was styled in loose waves, and she sported a gorgeous application of makeup that consisted of eyeliner, mascara, blush, highlighter, and lip gloss.
+Yet, it was her smoking-hot body that seemed to capture the most attention.

 In addition to a yellow crop top that showcased plenty of underboob, Drain rocked a pair of incredibly small Daisy Dukes that barely even covered her thighs.
-The model’s beautifully toned legs were on display, and when she turned around, she gave fans a glimpse at her bronzed backside as the shorts had no back.
+The model’s beautifully toned legs were on display, and when she turned around, she gave fans a glimpse at her bronzed backside.

-In the caption of the post, she told fans that this was a throwback, noting that it was back when she didn’t think she was good enough or fit enough.
+In the caption of the post, she told fans that this was a throwback, noting that the content had been created at a time when she didn’t think she was good enough — or fit enough.

 The short clip has only been live for less than an hour, but it’s earned the fitness coach a ton of attention from loyal fans, racking up over 4,000 likes and 100-plus comments.
-Many Instagrammers commented on the update to rave over her beautiful figure while countless others simply chimed in with emoji like flame and hearts.
-A few more touched on the caption, thanking her for the motivation.
+Many Instagram users commented on the update to rave over her beautiful figure, while countless others simply chimed in with flame and heart emoji.
+A few more fans touched on the caption, thanking her for the motivation.

 “Well you looked beautiful then and you look beautiful now.
 You are a very positive role model please never forget that,” one follower gushed, adding a single red heart emoji.